Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 Note: the ratio between sizes in points and CSS pixels approximately is `1pt = 1.333px`.

-Let us look again at the previous image's text with gradient overlay.
+Let us look again at the previous image’s text with gradient overlay.

 ![Text with colour gradient overlay](_media/lazy-dog.png)